 Refer to wiring diagrams for electrical connection of the load cables.
 Electrical connections are made in the terminal box, constructed with removable panels to suit site-specific cable entry and glanding.
-Route single core cables through the insulated or non-magnetic gland plates supplied.
 Panels must be removed to be drilled or cut to prevent swarf entering the terminal box or alternator.
 After wiring, inspect the terminal box, remove all debris using a vacuum cleaner if necessary and check that no internal components are damaged or disturbed.